lab-dev-code/grav-plugin-twitch/README.md

         style: 'float: right'
 ```

-> Note that those settings work pretty well with the default [Grav][grav] [Antimatter][antimatter] theme for a stream focused page layout but should probably be modified depending on your theme and your usage.
+> Note: those settings work pretty well with the default [Grav][grav] [Antimatter][antimatter] theme for a stream focused page layout but should probably be modified depending on your theme and your usage.

 ## Config File